 [continued]

-Figure Figure small rolls, you make your casts and vents without danger of chipping or any of the mold because the wax, once it has been removed, leaves a thoroughly empty place.
+Figure small rolls, you make your casts and vents without danger of chipping or … any of the mold because the wax, once it has been removed, leaves a thoroughly empty place.
 Make your vents proceed from the head of the cast, which is at the bottom, towards the cast.
 Make your cast so that it is not thick, and make two or three notches inside the passage because this impairs the metal fury.
 And it makes it flow easily without filling with bubbles, and it does not make too much smoke which dams up the passage.
-You can also divide it into two or three branches thusly Figure Figure when it with the molded thing, and always make holes in the cast. +
+You can also divide it into two or three branches thusly Figure when it … with the molded thing, and always make holes in the cast. +

 Plaster